-Section 12.15.
+Section 12.14.
 Implements Used in Field Events

 All rules relative to safety in the field events must be strictly adhered to.
 In addition, in those events in which implements must be weighed and gauged or certified as legal (shot put and discus), once those implements are certified, competitors may not remove them until the competition has concluded.
+Only legal implements, as inspected by the implement inspector, shall be used IN WARM-UPS AND

+COMPETITION (Rule 3-19-2).
 The use of the term "common implements" means that the games committee has determined that competitors may use only those implements provided by the competition site.
 In all other circumstances, competitors may provide their own implements that shall be determined to be legal as mandated by the games committee in accordance with NFHS rules.
 No official has the authority to compel an athlete to share his or her implement with another competitor.
+Effective 2015 -Rule 6-2-17 - allows for an additional trial when an implement breaks and becomes non-compliant during competition due to no fault of the competitor.